Vietnam.vn - Nền tảng quảng bá Việt Nam

 On August 13, the Department of Culture, Sports and Tourism (VHTTDL) of Quang Ngai province announced that the Ministry of Culture, Sports and Tourism has issued Decision No. 2324/QD-BVHTTDL on recognizing the pottery making profession in Sa Huynh as a national intangible cultural heritage.

-Accordingly, from 2,000 to 2,500 years ago, Sa Huynh culture residents produced many types of pottery with rich forms, sophisticated patterns, diverse decorative motifs, reaching high levels of both technique and aesthetics.
+Accordingly, from 2,000 to 2,500 years ago, Sa Huynh culture residents produced many types of pottery with rich forms, sophisticated patterns, diverse decorative motifs, reaching a high level of both technique and aesthetics.
 Sa Huynh pottery is rich in types, diverse in designs and raw materials are taken right where Sa Huynh residents reside.
 These are types of jars, pots, vases, bowls and plates... with unique pottery making styles, demonstrating the culture of coastal residents of Vietnam from the late Neolithic period to the early Iron Age.

 Sa Huynh pottery has existed for a long time, a profession passed down from father to son.
 Over time, the number of households that still maintain the traditional pottery making profession can be counted on the fingers, and are concentrated in Trung Son and Vinh An villages, Pho Khanh commune, Duc Pho town.
 This place is located right next to An Khe lagoon, which is also the cradle of Sa Huynh culture.
-Unlike smooth glazed pottery with colorful and eye-catching patterns, Sa Huynh pottery is completely natural pottery, handmade from 14 to 24 hours.
+Unlike smooth glazed pottery with eye-catching colorful patterns, Sa Huynh pottery is completely natural pottery, handmade from 14 to 24 hours.

 The revival of ancient Sa Huynh pottery was marked by the establishment of the Sa Huynh Prehistoric Pottery Cooperative (HTX) at the end of November 2023.
 The establishment of the Cooperative is the result of the project "Building community tourism products associated with Sa Huynh Cultural relics and An Khe lagoon" invested by the Department of Culture, Sports and Tourism of Quang Ngai province.
 The purpose is to accompany and support the remaining potters in Sa Huynh to restore and simulate techniques and patterns to revive this pottery line.